ryan-mbaiwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute script that adds permission to execute to the owner of the file 6-multiple_permissions permission to the owner and the group owner, and read permission to other users, 7-everybody execution permission to the owner, the group owner and the other users, to the file
+5-execute script that adds permission to execute to the owner of the file 6-multiple_permissions permission to the owner and the group owner, and read permission to other users, 7-everybody execution permission to the owner, the group owner and the other users, to the file 8-James_Bond  script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions
+9-John_Doe   -rwxr-x-wx